cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 #### insert_if_contains_from_list

-**Description**: Insert line if a regex in the list match a line fragment.
+**Description:** Insert line if a regex in the list match a line fragment.

 The list contains literal strings to search for in the secondary file;
 in other words, the file being read via the `insert_type` attribute, not